Insider Sell: NVIDIA Corp President and CEO Jen Huang Sells 29,6

-On September 11, 2023, President and CEO Jen Huang sold 29,688 shares of NVIDIA Corp (NVDA, Financial).
-This move is part of a series of transactions made by the insider over the past year, which saw a total of 148,440 shares sold and no shares purchased.
+On September 13, 2023, President and CEO Jen Huang sold 29,688 shares of NVIDIA Corp (NVDA, Financial).
+This move comes as part of a series of transactions made by the insider over the past year, during which Huang sold a total of 207,816 shares and made no purchases.

-Jen Huang is the President and CEO of NVIDIA Corp, a leading company in the technology sector.
-NVIDIA Corp is renowned for its groundbreaking work in visual computing.
-The company's graphics and computing technologies are used in a wide range of markets, including gaming, professional visualization, data centers, and automotive.
+Jen Huang is a prominent figure in the tech industry, serving as the President and CEO of NVIDIA Corp.
+Under his leadership, NVIDIA has grown into a global giant in the technology sector, specializing in artificial intelligence computing.
+The company designs and markets graphics processing units (GPUs) for gaming and professional markets, as well as system on a chip units (SoCs) for the mobile computing and automotive market.

-The relationship between insider transactions and stock price is complex.
-Generally, insider selling can be seen as a bearish signal, suggesting that those with the most intimate knowledge of the company's prospects are choosing to reduce their holdings.
-However, it's important to note that insiders may sell shares for a variety of reasons unrelated to the company's performance or prospects.

-On the day of the insider's recent sell, shares of NVIDIA Corp were trading for $448.99 apiece.
-This gives the stock a market cap of $1,109.671 billion.
-The price-earnings ratio is 108.52, significantly higher than the industry median of 24.89 and the company’s historical median price-earnings ratio.
+On the day of the insider's recent sell, shares of NVIDIA Corp were trading at $454.01, giving the company a market cap of $1,121.604 billion.
+The stock's price-earnings ratio stands at 109.68, significantly higher than the industry median of 23.96 and the company's historical median price-earnings ratio.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.